This post may contain affiliate links. Please see our disclosure here.

-In honor of St. Patrick’s Day, I decided to feature some furniture makeovers that have something in common with the emerald isle: EMERALD GREEN.
+In honor of St. Patrick’s Day, I decided to feature some emeral green furniture makeovers that have something in common with the emerald isle: EMERALD GREEN.
 I’ve found a piece of furniture for every room of the house that looks great wearing shades of emerald.

 Vibrant green can look stunning when paired with lighter or darker hues.
-It’s equally spectactular in a modern, high-gloss lacquer or a rustic, weathered finish.
+It’s equally spectacular in a modern, high-gloss lacquer or a rustic, weathered finish.
 If you’ve got a piece of furniture that needs a new look, consider green.
 It’s a perfect pop of color….and a great way to keep your house from getting pinched this St. Patrick’s Day!
 I’ve included the paint colors along with links to the DIY tutorials whenever I could.

 The upholstery on this pretty settee got it’s green shade from a custom mix of chalk paint at Thirty Eighth Street.